pa11y/pa11y-dashboard/README.md

 Configurations
 --------------

-The boot configurations for pa11y-dashboard are as follows.
+The boot configurations for Pa11y Dashboard are as follows.
 Look at the sample JSON files in the repo for example usage.

 ### port
 *(number)* The port to run the application on.
 Set via a config file or the `PORT` environment variable.